Intellectual Property Rights in Montenegro

 After declaring its independence, Montenegro joined all relevant international treaties and created an entire set of intellectual property laws.
 These laws were meant to align the Montenegrin legislation with the European one.
 The law on the enforcement of intellectual property rights entered into force in January 1st 2006 and assesses up to EUR 30,000 fines to Montenegrin companies selling counterfeited or pirated goods.

 Intellectual property rights are dealt by the Montenegrin Intellectual Property Office, the competent authority within state administration.
 The legislation provides that any intellectual rights registered with the Serbian Intellectual Property Office, before May 28th 2008 is enforceable in Montenegro.
 Any application for intellectual rights submitted after this date in Serbia has to be re-submitted in Montenegro within six months.
 If you want to acquire intellectual rights for your company`s goods and prevent others from exploiting your business ideas, you can rely on our law firm in Montenegro.
+Our lawyers can help you protect your rights in this regard.
+Furthermore, our immigration attorneys can also practically assist you if you are interested in getting a Montenegro passport.
+Montenegro is drawing an increasing amount of attention for investment and development for several reasons, including its natural beauty and rich culture.
+Due to its progress toward political freedom, advantageous geographic location, and impending EU membership, Montenegro has also become a hub for some of the most significant global companies.

 Application for acquiring intellectual property rights in Montenegro